Azure/onboarding-guidance/SQLDB/create-server-and-import-database.md

 To provision a SQL Server you need to:

 * Go to the Azure portal [http://ms.portal.azure.com](http://ms.portal.azure.com)
-* Select "new" fro the left hand menu
+* Select "new" from the left hand menu
 * Enter SQL Server in the search box and press enter
 * Select "SQL Server (logical server) from the result